"...how could a composer of such caliber as Draeseke completely vanish from our concert halls for so many years?" Fanfare Magazine

 Dubbed a "giant" by Franz Liszt, Felix Draeseke was one of the leading composers of the new-German school.
 From the late 19th- to early in the 20th-Century, the music of Felix Draeseke was performed and held in high regard by leading artists including conductors Arthur Nikisch, Hans von Bülow, Fritz Reiner, and Karl Böhm.
 Changes in fashion and political climates allowed his name and music to slip into relative obscurity, but as the 20th Century ended, new recordings spurred a renewed interest in his music.

 The Internationale Draeseke Gesellschaft (IDG) and International Draeseke Society/North America (IDS/NA) have established the Felix Draeseke Pages to provide an opportunity to discover and explore the works of this remarkable composer.
-Here you will find detailed biographical information, catalogues of Draeseke's works, essays on his music, as well as lists of publications and recordings; audio examples are available in both mp3 and RealAudio formats.
+Here you will find detailed biographical information, catalogues of Draeseke's works, essays on his music, as well as lists of publications and recordings; audio examples are available in mp3 format.

 The Draeseke Societies issue their own recordings on the AKCoburg™ label.
 Members qualify for a substantial discount on purchase of music of Felix Draeseke on CD.